Skip to content

 DNS Providers

-Acmebot validates with DNS-01 only.
+Acmebot uses DNS-01 validation only.
 This supports wildcard certificates and works even when the protected application is not publicly reachable.
-Configure at least one DNS provider before the Function App can start.
+Configure at least one DNS provider before starting the Function App.

 Certificate Authorities

-Acmebot works with any ACME v2 directory endpoint.
-The deployment form offers common endpoints such as Let's Encrypt, ZeroSSL, Google Trust Services, SSL.com, Entrust, and GlobalSign, and also accepts a custom ACME directory URL.
+Acmebot works with ACME v2 directory endpoints.
+The deployment form offers common endpoints such as Let's Encrypt, GlobalSign, Google Trust Services, SSL.com, and ZeroSSL, and also accepts a custom ACME directory URL.

 Dashboard